 SIBO (or Small Intestinal Bacterial Overgrowth) prevalence has been steadily increasing over the past few years.
 There are a few reasons why this may be including: increasing use of medications (specifically antibiotics and gastric suppression), increasing H. Pylori prevalence, motility disorders, or simply better diagnostic testing.
 Now that more people are being diagnosed with SIBO than ever before, the demand for information on how you can support your gut and heal SIBO naturally is also on the rise.

-This post will explain what SIBO is, the options for treating it, and natural ways to fight SIBO.
-I’ll also be sharing a bit about my personal experience and the methods I implemented that ended up working for me.
+This post explains what SIBO is, the options for treating it, and natural ways to fight SIBO.
+I’ll also share a bit about my personal experience with SIBO and the methods I implemented that worked for me.

 What is SIBO?